 Starting uni can be a lonely time if you don’t know many people on campus.
-Making new friends can seem daunting but it’s important to realise that everyone’s in the same boat.
+Making new friends may seem daunting but it’s important to realise that everyone’s in the same boat.

 People are drawn to other people who are confident and comfortable with themselves.
 Knowing your social limits and what genuinely makes you content will help you come across as authentic.

 Everyone starts university feeling awkward.
-It’s easier to talk if you have something in common, so choose your moment.
+It’s easier to start a conversation if you have something in common, so choose your moment.
 Engineering and Commerce student Hazim suggests to “say hi to the person next to you in class and don’t be shy”.
-In line for a coffee, ask someone if they’ve tried the lunch food and what they’d recommend.
-Or find someone in class who’d like to work on an assignment together and turn it into a study group.
+If you're in line for a coffee, ask someone if they’ve tried the lunch food and what they’d recommend.
+You could also find someone in one of your classes to work on an assignment with and turn it into a regular study group.

 Meeting people is a game of probability – the chances will remain low if you leave uni straight after class and head for your couch for some solo TV binge-watching time.